robid98/RestaurantSimulation/README.md

 ## Branch protection rules

 - `Git guardian` with passed status
-- [Build RestaurantSimulation.Backend](https://github.com/robid98/RestaurantSimulation/actions/workflows/restaurant-simulation-backend.yml) github action with passed status when modifying `RestaurantSimulation.Backend` backend
+- [backend-ci](https://github.com/robid98/RestaurantSimulation/actions/workflows/backend-ci.yml) github action with passed status when modifying `RestaurantSimulation.Backend`

 Pipeline for validating the pull requests that target `RestaurantSimulation.Backend` contains some simple steps for building the project, running unit tests and integration tests.
 Integration tests will target a MySQL Docker Container that is created also in the pipeline.